Suffragan bishop: Catholic Church

 In the Catholic Church, a suffragan is a bishop who heads a diocese.
 His suffragan diocese, however, is part of a larger ecclesiastical province, nominally led by a metropolitan archbishop.
 The distinction between metropolitans and suffragans is of limited practical importance.
 Both are diocesan bishops possessing ordinary jurisdiction over their individual sees.
 The metropolitan has few responsibilities over the suffragans in his province and no direct authority over the faithful outside of his own diocese.
-However he is competent to conduct pastoral visits and he can perform sacred functions, as if he were a bishop in his own diocese in all churches of the Metropolitan province, but he is first to inform the diocesan bishop if the church is the cathedral.
+However, he is competent to conduct pastoral visits and he can perform sacred functions, as if he were a bishop in his own diocese in all churches of the Metropolitan province, but he is first to inform the diocesan bishop if the church is the cathedral.

 Bishops who assist diocesan bishops are usually called auxiliary bishops.
 If the assisting bishop has special faculties (typically the right to succeed the diocesan bishop) he would be called a coadjutor bishop.
 Since they are not in charge of a suffragan diocese, they are not referred to as "suffragan bishops".

 Anglican Communion

-In the Anglican churches, the term applies to a bishop who is assigned responsibilities to support a diocesan bishop.
+In the Anglican Communion, the term applies to a bishop who is assigned responsibilities to support a diocesan bishop.
 For example, the bishop of Jarrow is a suffragan to the diocesan bishop of Durham.

-Suffragan bishops in the Anglican Communion are nearly identical in their role to auxiliary bishops in the Catholic Church.
+Suffragan bishops in the Anglican Communion are nearly identical in their role as auxiliary bishops in the Catholic Church.